Timeframe picker

 (by 1h | 15min)

-The NQL query considers forty-eight 1-hour time buckets.
+The NQL query takes into account forty-eight 1-hour time buckets.
 The amount of data that the last 1-hour bucket contains depends on what time the user loads the dashboard.
-This means for that for the last 48 hours, the user can see anywhere from 47 hours of data to 47 hours 59 minutes of data.
+This means that for the last 48 hours, the user can see anywhere from 47 hours of data to 47 hours 59 minutes of data.

 • Example of during past 48h